dunxen/bolts/02-peer-protocol.md

   - MUST use the negotiated inputs and outputs to construct a transaction
   - MUST fail the negotiation if:
     - the peer's total input satoshis is less than their outputs
-    - the peer's paid feerate does not meet or exceed the agreed `feerate`, (based on the `minimum fee`).
+    - the peer's paid feerate does not meet or exceed the agreed `feerate` (based on the `minimum fee`).
     - if is the *non-initiator*:
       - the *initiator*'s fees do not cover the `common` fields